 Climate Adaptation

-The effects of climate change are already being felt with higher temperatures, wetter winters, and drier summers.
-Although local and world efforts on greenhouse gas (GHG) emissions reduction are critical and urgent, the impacts of climate change will continue.
+The effects of climate change are already being felt.
+Higher temperatures, wetter winters, and drier summers are all existing and project impacts of climate change.
+While local and world efforts on greenhouse gas (GHG) emissions reduction are critical and urgent, the impacts of climate change will continue.
+The City recognizes the need to adapt and prepare for climate impacts.
 The following are some City initiatives that address Climate Adaptation:

 Sea Level Rise